ample/gatsby-starter-ample/plugins/gatsby-ample-seo/src/helpers/normalize-seo/README.md

 It accepts three named objects as arguments:

-- `location`: The page's `location` object.
-This comes from Gatsby as a prop to any static or dynamically-rendered page.
+- `url`: The page's full URL.
+We typically send this through the `pageContext` object when using the `createPage` node API.
 - `page`: The current page's basic information, including `title`, `description`, and `image`.
 - `overrides`: Optional structured content that can be used to override the page's basic information.